Abject art explores themes that challenge and disrupt our notions of cleanliness and propriety, often involving the body and bodily functions.

 Participatory art refers to an artistic form that actively involves the audience in the creative process, transforming them into active participants.

-Patina typically refers to a distinctive green or brown surface layer that forms on bronze sculptures over time due to oxidation.
+Patina refers to a distinctive green or brown surface layer that forms on bronze sculptures over time due to oxidation.

 A photogram is an image created using photographic materials, such as light-sensitive paper, without the use of a camera.